birajrai/ranjanarai.com.np/README.md

 This is the **source code** for [ranjanarai.com.np](https://ranjanarai.com.np), the personal website of **Ranjana Rai**, featuring homemade **achar (pickle) products** with an online order system.

-The website showcases the different types of achars, provides product information, and allows customers to place orders with manual payment verification.
+The website showcases the different types of achars, provides product information, and allows customers to place orders with **manual payment verification via QR code**.

 ## Features